sourcebroker/deployer-extended-database/README.rst

 - | **ignore_tables_out**
   | *default value:* null
   |
-  | Tables that will be ignored while pulling database from target instance with task `db:pull`_ Table name is put
+  | Array of tables names that will be ignored while pulling database from target instance with task `db:pull`_
-    between ^ and $ and treated as preg_match.
+    Table name is put between ^ and $ and treated as preg_match.
 For example you can write "cf_.*" to ignore all tables that starts with "cf_".
 The final preg_match checked is "/^cf_.*$/i"

   |
 - | **post_sql_in**